 There’s no right or wrong way to move through it.
 Go at your own pace, pause when something resonates, and come back to what feels useful.

-Regulate is part science, part practice, and entirely human.
+Regulate is part science, part practice.

 This 20-page workbook was created by a seasoned therapist and clinical supervisor who’s been through formal audits, accreditation reviews, and hundreds of chart audits — so you don’t have to learn the hard way.